What is Heat Input (HI):

 The important characteristic of heat input is it governs the cooling rate of the welds and therefore effects the microstructure of the weld.
 It is similar to the preheat, when the heat input in welding is increased the cooling rate of the weld is decreased.
 Slower cooling rates results in coarser grain size in the weld and HAZ and effects the mechanical properties(specially toughness) of the weld.
 Coarser grain size of weld and HAZ results in less no. of grain boundaries exhibits less toughness, so it is required to control heat input when toughness properties are to be meet in weld and HAZ.

-Calculation of Heat Input: Arc energy and heat input both are measure of how much energy is supplied to work piece per unit length.
-To calculate heat input we have to first calculate arc energy and then multiply arc energy by thermal efficiency of the process for which heat input is to be calculated
+Arc energy and heat input both are measure of how much energy is supplied to work piece per unit length.
+To calculate heat input we have to first calculate arc energy and then multiply arc energy calculation by thermal efficiency of the process for which heat input in welding is to be calculated

 V is the voltage used, in volts

 I is the current used, in amperes

 T.S is the travel speed of the welding electrode, in distance per minute (mm/min.)

 We will discuss how to calculate heat input in welding